deepsquare-io/deepsquare-client/README.md

   RPC URL: https://testnet.deepsquare.run/rpc
   Chain ID: 179188`

 You can add this network automatically if you have a wallet extension like `MetaMask` or `Core Wallet` installed on your browser and you visit [app.deepsquare.run/](https://app.deepsquare.run/).
-A pop up will prompt you to install the DeepSquare network.
+A pop-up will prompt you to install the DeepSquare network.

 - We employ BigNumber from `@ethersproject/bignumber` throughout this package, particularly for method arguments.
 Ensure to install this package for seamless interaction with the client.

-## Client Instanciation
+## Client Instantiation

 If you haven't yet, we recommend following our [Getting Started Guide](examples\hello-world\README.md) where you'll be directed through running a workload on the DeepSquare grid.